rwilliaise/filmmaker/client/anim/README.md

 # `../client/anim/`
-Everything related to aniamtion, easing, and the like.
+Everything related to animation, easing, and the like.
 Important files to note will be listed within this file.

 ## `./Animation.lua`
 Basically is the backbone of an entire animation scene, from the start to finish.
 This file handles both animation of indiviual objects and their indicies.